arobey63/experimental_autocorr/README.md

 # Temporal autocorrelation increases temperature-driven extinction risk by clustering stressful conditions
-Environments are becoming increasingly autocorrelated as global climate change progresses, leading to the intensification of deadly events like heatwaves and droughts.
-Theory shows that temporally-autocorrelated environments generate a higher risk of population extinction; however, little work has been done to incorporate temporal autocorrelation into thermal performance-based projections of extinction risk.
-Here, we pair stochastic simulation models of population dynamics with systematically generated temperature time series to test under which conditions higher levels of autocorrelation generate greater extinction risk.
-We show that autocorrelation is a significant mediator of risk under stressful temperature regimes, with important ramifications for forecasting temperature-driven extinctions in ectothermic organisms.
-We validate our predictions with a factorial experiment in microcosms of the single-celled protist _Paramecium caudatum_.
-Taken together, these results provide the foundation for predicting which species and environments face the greatest risks under increasing autocorrelation.
+Climate change affects the thermal environment in complex ways, including changing its temporal autocorrelation structure and intensifying heatwave regimes.
+While theory shows that higher temporal autocorrelation may exacerbate extinction risks, little work has been done to incorporate autocorrelation into thermal performance-based forecasting.
+Here, we pair stochastic simulation models of population dynamics with systematically generated temperature time series to determine when increasing the temporal autocorrelation of variable thermal environments generates greater extinction risks.
+We show that by clustering stressful conditions, increasing autocorrelation reduces the extent of warming and variability which populations with unimodal thermal tolerance can survive.
+We validate our predictions with a factorial experiment in protist microcosms, where we find that higher autocorrelation significantly elevates extinction risk when environments include stressful temperatures.
+Taken together, these results provide the foundation for predicting which species and environments face the greatest thermal risks under increasing autocorrelation.

 Released 7/2025.
+Updated 11/2025.

 ## Sections